Inheritance Tax Review

 Rosie Bennett ACCA

-Rosie joined Evolution ABS in 2012 and has recently completed her ACCA qualification.
+Rosie joined Evolution ABS in 2012 and became ACCA qualified in July 2017.
 Rosie is now continuing her studies by sitting her Chartered Tax Exams.